LukeShortCloud/rootpages/src/unix_distributions/steamos.rst

 -  STEAM > Power > Switch to Desktop
 -  (Hold the power button for 2 seconds) > Switch to Desktop

+Leave Desktop Mode and return to Game Mode using one of these two methods:

+-  Double-click on the "Steam Deck" desktop shortcut.
+-  Start Menu > (select the left arrow to the right of the "Shut Down" button) > Log Out > OK

 Default User Account
 ~~~~~~~~~~~~~~~~~~~~